Learn how to start a life coaching business!

 A life coaching business can be a low-risk, high-reward path to profitability in a growing industry.
 The startup costs are low, and you can even start your company from your home.
 With a comprehensive business plan, a specified niche, and methods to attract and retain customers, you could be on your way to achieving your goal of running a successful coaching business.

-To incorporate your life coaching business, you can research the proper paperwork and file it yourself, or you can work with a business formation company to simplify the process.
+To incorporate your life coaching business, you can research the proper paperwork and file it yourself, or you can work with us to simplify the process.

 While finding clients can certainly be difficult, some life coaches say the biggest challenge is staying emotionally unattached.
 Your job is to provide guidance and let your client choose their own path, not make decisions for them.